bbopt/HyperNOMAD/docs/installation/stepbystep.rst

 Step by step installation of HYPERNOMAD
 ***************************

-The installation of HYPERNOMAD can start once the package is downloaded and the prerequisites installed.
+The installation of hyperNOMAD can start once the package is downloaded and the prerequisites installed.
 The package contains a Makefile responsible for builinding the binaries.
 To start the installation, you need to execute the following command:

 .. code-block:: sh

     make
-        building HYPERNOMAD ...
+        building hyperNOMAD ...

         To be able to run the example
         the HYPERNOMAD_HOME environment variable